Continuing resolution

-In the United States, a continuing resolution (often abbreviated to CR) is a type of appropriations legislation.
-An appropriations bill is a bill that appropriates (gives to, sets aside for) money to specific federal government departments, agencies, and programs.
+In the United States, a continuing resolution (often abbreviated to CR) is a type of appropriations legislation, which allocates money to specific federal government departments, agencies, and programs.
 The money provides funding for operations, personnel, equipment, and activities.

-Regular appropriations bills are passed annually, with the funding they provide covering one fiscal year.
-The fiscal year is the accounting period of the federal government, which runs from October 1 to September 30 of the following year.
+Regular appropriations bills are passed annually, with the funding they provide covering one fiscal year, which, for the federal government, runs from October 1 to September 30.
 When Congress and the president fail to agree on and pass one or more of the regular appropriations bills, a continuing resolution can be passed instead.
 A continuing resolution continues the pre-existing appropriations at the same levels as the previous fiscal year (or with minor modifications) for a set amount of time.
 Continuing resolutions typically provide funding at a rate or formula based on the previous year's funding.

 The funding extends until a specific date or regular appropriations bills are passed, whichever comes first.
 There can be some changes to some of the accounts in a continuing resolution.
 The continuing resolution takes the form of a joint resolution, and may provide bridging funding for existing federal programs at current, reduced, or expanded levels.

 Appropriations bills

-An appropriations bill is a bill that appropriates (gives to, sets aside for) money to specific federal government departments, agencies, and programs.
-The money provides funding for operations, personnel, equipment, and activities.
+An appropriations bill allocates money to specific federal government departments, agencies, and programs, to fund operations, personnel, equipment, and activities.
 Traditionally, regular appropriations bills are passed annually, with the funding they provide covering one fiscal year.

 There are three types of appropriations bills: regular appropriations bills, continuing resolutions, and supplemental appropriations bills.
 Regular appropriations bills are the twelve standard bills that cover the funding for the federal government for one fiscal year and that are supposed to be enacted into law by October 1.

 If Congress has not enacted the regular appropriations bills by the time, it can pass a continuing resolution, which continues the pre-existing appropriations at the same levels as the previous fiscal year (or with minor modifications) for a set amount of time.
 The third type of appropriations bills are supplemental appropriations bills, which add additional funding above and beyond what was originally appropriated at the beginning of the fiscal year.
 Supplemental appropriations bills can be used for things like disaster relief.